 Not only in the ages that babies are first given solid food, but also in the types of food that are given.
 In Africa, for example, babies are generally introduced to meat before anything else.

-It pointed out that children raised in India are exposed to spices in their foods from a very early age.
+Children raised in India, meanwhile, are exposed to spices in their foods from a very early age.

 Of course, one of the best people to advise you on your baby’s readiness for solids is… your baby!

 Review this checklist: baby’s first foods – is baby ready for solids?